suhaskekuda/D3/README.md

 # D3 charts
-In this project you wil find different visualisation charts code using D3 library
+In this project you will find different visualization charts code using D3 library